J1411/level.io/aboutPlayers.md

 #### Vitals:
 - Health

+The core of survivability for the player.
+Very general type health, can be damaged/healed depending on the situation or event that the player triggers.

 HELP NEED TO EXPLAIN

 - Magic

+ A quantifiable amount for the player to easily reference how much magic they can use/have left.

 HELP NEED TO EXPLAIN

 - Stamina

+Represents by amount how much the player can continue utilizing physically draining abilities.

 HELP NEED TO EXPLAIN